How to become a social worker in California: A guide for aspiring practitioners

 4. Take your exams and apply for licensure

-After completing the necessary supervised hours as an ASW, you will need to pass two exams.
-The first is the California law and ethics exam.
-If you are applying from out of state, you will first need to take a course on this material.
-You’ll also be responsible for passing the Association of Social Work Boards (ASWB) licensing exam.
-It will contain 170 multiple choice questions, 150 of which count toward your score, in four major categories:
+After completing the necessary supervised hours as an ASW, you’ll then be required to pass two exams.
+The first is the California Law and Ethics exam.
+If you are applying from out of state, you will first need to take a 12-hour course on this material.

 - Human development, diversity and behavior in the environment